dfds/postmortems/PM2021-006 - All services returning 503 in Kubernetes.md

 ## Action Items

-- Arrange meeting to discuss release strategy an possible areas of improvement.
+- Agree on a sustainable way to release both planned features and hotfixes from master.
+- Clear communication if merges breaks the master branch ability to release hotfixes.
 - Ensure that alerting in our sandbox clusters is configured to broadcast alerts to a test Slack channel so it aligns more with what we see in Production.

 ## Lessons Learned